Get a quote

 Insurance agents explained

 Most people think of an insurance agent as the person who sells insurance.
-That’s a decent insurance agent definition, but it’s important to note that an agent signs a contract to represent an insurance company.
+That’s a decent definition, but it’s important to note that an agent signs a contract to represent an insurance company.
 As a representative of an insurer, an insurance agent has the authority to sell its policies and bind the coverage – essentially, confirm your coverage is in force.
 In return, the insurance company gives the agent a sales quota and pays them a commission

 Perhaps the best way to think of an insurance agent is as an extension of the insurer.
 The insurance agent’s purpose is to drive business to the insurance company they represent.